 7 = Transmission

-The fourth and fifth digits represents the component, system, or area experiencing the problem.
+The fourth and fifth digits represent the component, system, or area experiencing the problem.
+DTC P0306 is described as:

 P = Powertrain related